Get Better Fast!

 - Place the jicama, orange zest and juice, and salt into your jars, adding equal amounts to each jar.

-- Add the culture packet into 1 cup of water and mix well.
+- Add half of a culture packet (¼ teaspoon) into 1 cup of water and mix well.
 Divide and pour ¼ cup into each of your 4 jars.
 (Alternately, you can just use ¼ cup of Kefir Whey, divide and pour 1 tablespoon into each jar).

 - Fill each container with filtered water, leaving 1½ inches of headspace to let the jicama bubble and expand as it ferments.